adgayle/aws-saa-study-guide/saa.md

     * 60 inbound and 60 outbound rules per security group
     * 10000 security groups per region (default 2500)
 * Can allow IP, IP range or another security group
-* All outbound allowed by default
+* All outbound allowed by default except when programmatically created
 * All inbound blocked by default (no rule)
 * Stateful (allowed inbound traffic is also allowed to return out)
 * Changes are immediately effective